 The Heritage Restoration Fund provides the owners of identified heritage properties with the opportunity to apply for a small grant to assist with the maintenance and restoration of significant buildings and other places of interest.

 The Heritage Restoration Fund (Trees and Gardens) is intended to assist owners of significant trees and gardens to undertake appropriate maintenance works or to obtain a suitable water supply to provide for the longevity of the identified tree(s) or garden.

 Amount of funding available

-Council's operation budget will allocate a total of $35,000 towards the two funding programs in the 2016/2017 financial year.
-Funding for conservation works will generally be granted on a dollar for dollar basis and up to $1000 in value (although larger grants may be approved).
+Council’s operation budget will allocate a total of $35,000 towards the two funding programs in 2017/2018 financial year.
+Funding for conservation works will generally be granted on a dollar for dollar basis up to $1000 in value (although larger grants may be approved).
 Property owners are expected to contribute financially (at least 50%) to the total cost of the project they are applying for.

 Properties eligible for funding assistance

 Generally all owners of properties included in the Heritage Overlay of the Manningham Planning Scheme are eligible to apply for funds through the Heritage Restoration Fund.